amirveyseh/AAAI-22-SDU-shared-task-2-AD/README.md

 -
 For more information, see [SDU@AAAI-22](https://sites.google.com/view/sdu-aaai22/shared-task).

-# Citation
-If you use the dataset, baseline or evaluation script released in this repo, please cite our paper:

 # Licenses
 The dataset provided for this shared task is licensed under [CC BY-NC-SA 4.0 international license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode), and the evaluation script and the baseline are licensed under MIT license.